Skip to Main Content

 According to the American Library Association (ALA), "A challenge is an attempt to remove or restrict materials, based upon the objections of a person or group.
 A banning is the removal of those materials."
 (From the ALA Banned Books Week page.)

-From the OIF's Top 10 Most Challenged Books Lists - see that page for reasons why they were banned or challenged.
+From ALA's Top 10 Most Challenged Books of 2023 - see that page for reasons why they were banned or challenged.

 .Other Banned + Challenged Books Since 2010.